-1. Call the Police
+1. Call the police

 The more quickly you contact your local law enforcement, the better.
 They will be able to file an official police report, which you can use in the future if you end up having to pursue an eviction via the court system.
 The more evidence and documentation you have to demonstrate your efforts to remove the individual(s) from your premises, the stronger your case will be.

-2. Provide a Formal Eviction Notice
+2. Provide a formal eviction notice

-After you have notified the authorities that there is an illegal tenant on your property, you’ll need to file an Unlawful Detainer action.
+After you’ve notified the authorities that there is an illegal tenant on your property, you’ll need to file an Unlawful Detainer action.
 The process of filing such an action can vary from state to state, so it’s important to speak with a lawyer or your local court office to ensure you understand all of the required steps.

 Some states require landlords to provide written notice to the squatter stating a deadline by which they must collect their belongings.
 Because squatters are often difficult to contact, you can protect yourself by having this letter prepared and bringing it to your court hearing.
-In this same notice, you can disclose what you intended to do should the belongings not be collected by the specified date.
+In this same notice, you can disclose what you intend to do should the belongings not be collected by the specified date.